+The SHMP will serve as the main source for evaluating and locating high risk areas, while local plans may provide local useful information.
 Due to California's size and the diversity of its climate, CPUC expects subgrantees to be aware of the risks that apply to them and does not anticipate setting statewide rules regarding an initial hazard screening.

-Timeline for reviewing the initial hazard screening issue:
+CPUC anticipates requiring initial hazard screening for specific grant areas, using the data in this section, but it has offered two distinct grant area processes for public comment.
+CPUC will review the initial hazard screening issue when it finalizes the grant area definition process.